12.12.2011

 Roll the still-warm cookie in powdered sugar; cool fully on wire rack.
 Roll in sugar again.

-This post is linked to the following: show and share, holiday haven, tatertots and jello, frugalicious fridaysfrugal girls, show and telltasty tuesdaystip me tuesdayhome stories a to zcrazy sweet tuesdaywow me wednesday, sugar and dots, somewhat simplesomething swanky, momnivores dilemmaSundae Scoopmade by you mondays, this chick cooks, friday flair, inspiration friday c.r.a.f.t., show me what you got
+This post is linked to the following: sweet bella roos, show and share, holiday haven, tatertots and jello, frugalicious fridaysfrugal girls, show and telltasty tuesdaystip me tuesdayhome stories a to zcrazy sweet tuesdaywow me wednesday, sugar and dots, somewhat simplesomething swanky, momnivores dilemmaSundae Scoopmade by you mondays, this chick cooks, friday flair, inspiration friday c.r.a.f.t., show me what you got,

 1. Snowballs were always one of the half dozen cookies we would make every Christmas.
 I like the addition of butterscotch!
 What a nice little surprise of flavor!